tbriera/IMC_data_elec/README.md

 # Calibration data for the electricity nexus of the IMACLIM-R model

-## General architechture of the data
+## General architecture of the data

 The data in csv format is either 1x1 matrix or a 12x1 matrix.
 When data is 1x1, the value corresponds to the world estimate.
 Regional estimates are presented in a 12x1 matrix.
 The order of appearance for the twelve IMACLIM-R regions in the following:
 1) United States of America